 I also have a list I add anecdotal notes to so that I can see writing observations at a glance for the entire class–this makes it especially helpful when I plan my minilessons.
 If I see a common theme arising between multiple students, I know that they would benefit from a minilesson addressing that writing topic.
 I print it on bright colored paper every time so I can find it easily.
 It’s a pretty simple concept, yet it makes lesson planning that much easier and I feel good about my use of teaching time because it’s centered around what they actually need.

-You can get the writing conference notes free by signing up for my weekly newsletter below.
+You can get the writing conference notes in my Free Resource Library by signing up for my weekly newsletter below.

 Then, after lots of minilessons (usually by December), I give them a checklist to use that has everything they’ve learned so far on it.
 They need to go through the checklist before they come to Teacher Conference.